Research

 We study a general equilibrium model of the labor market in which agents slowly learn about their suitability for jobs.
 Our model reproduces desirable features of the data, many of which standard models fail to replicate.
 We explore how, in such an environment, asymmetric information can lead to substantial misallocation.
 We calibrate our model to US data and quantify the welfare loss arising from misallocation due to informational frictions.
 The tractability of the model allows us to explore the responsiveness of wages and employment to an aggregate shock.
 We find that wage rigidity arises endogenously because of protracted learning, and in line with the data, the model is able to generate a larger and more persistent employment response.

-A new IV approach for estimating the efficacy of macroprudential measures (joint with Niklas Gadatsch, and Isabel Schnabel) - Economics Letters, 2018
+A new IV approach for estimating the efficacy of macroprudential measures (joint with Niklas Gadatsch and Isabel Schnabel) - Economics Letters, 2018

 We propose a new identification strategy to assess the efficacy of macroprudential measures.
 We use a novel instrumental variable based on the idea that a politically sensitive macroprudential measure is more likely to be implemented if a politically independent institution, such as a central bank, is in charge.
 Our results show that borrower-based macroprudential measures have had a strong and statistically significant dampening effect on credit growth in the European Union.

-Work In Progress
+Work in Progress

 An Assignment Model Approach to the Labor Share (joint with Georgios Nikolakoudis and Narek Alexanian)